maegnes/SlimCachingManager/README.md

 SlimCachingManager
 ==================

+Hi.

-Caching Manager for the SLIM Framework
+You're working with the SLIM REST Framework and need some Caching stuff?
+Stay tuned.